teamcarry11/archive-monorepo-12025-10-grainkae3g/docs/core/philosophy/14-TEAMS-ELEMENTAL-GLOW-G2.md

 **Let me ask you something:** Have you ever had a teacher who made learning feel like an adventure?
 Who made you WANT to understand things?
 That's Team 09.

-They're like wise travelers who've learned amazing things and can't wait to share them.
-But they're still learning too!
+They're like wise travelers who've learned amazing things and love to share them.
+They're always learning too!
 The arrow flies forward, always seeking, always curious.

 ---